adinkins2019/prework-repo-Android2022/README.md

 # Project 1 - *Simple ToDo App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple ToDo App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Antonio Dinkins**

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## User Stories